 3. (S) Layout (S) may help you understand the repacking/layout process; though we treat both these as blackbox operations in general, one should see at least a little about them.
-In the script, an embedding of an abstract complex K is displayed (without any reference to circles).
-A randomly chosen label R is generated (R will be different each time you run the script) and circles are drawn using the labels as radii.
-The "repack" command adjusts the labels iteratively based on their current values and the neighbor relationships encoded in K. (One option for repacking lets you see the intermediate radii in stages.)
-Boundary radii (red circles) are fixed, interior radii (blue circles) change to meet the packing condition, but in the display the centers are fixed.
-Only when the radii are "right" (i.e., comprise a "packing" label), are we ready for the "layout" command to move the circles to consistent locations.
-First, the two circles for some edge are laid out to be tangent to one another; then the rest of the circles can be placed unambiguously in succession.
-The original combinatorial pattern is preserved, but now the locations for its vertices are determined by the circle centers.
+In the script, an abstract complex K is represented as a concrete graph (without any reference to circles).
+Arbitrary radii are assigned to the vertices and the corresponding circles are drawn.
+The "repack" command adjusts the radii iteratively based on their current values and the neighbor relationships encoded in K. Several intermediate stages of the repacking are shown: boundary radii are fixed, interior radii change, all centers are fixed for now.
+When the radii are "right" (i.e., comprise a "packing" label), then we can move the circles to the correct locations.
+Two tangent circles are laid out first, after which the rest can be placed unambiguously in succession.

+The original combinatorics remain, but now the locations of its vertices are determined by the layout.
 We have a packing!
 Try it out!

 4. (S) BdryControl (S) illustrates manipulations critical to our later work: solutions of boundary value problems for radii and boundary angle sums for a small euclidean packing.
 The first section of the script emphasizes boundary angle sum manipulations.
-With the cursor and key presses you can prescribe boundary angle sums of π , $\pi/2$, or $3\pi/2$ at various boundary vertices; other boundary vertices have unrestrained angle sums which necessarily adjust during repacking.
-A key observation is that while you control some things, the packing pushes back on others - there is a mixture of flexibility and rigidity.
+With the cursor and key presses you can prescribe boundary angles sums of π , $\pi/2$, or $3\pi/2$ at various boundary vertices; other boundary vertices have unrestrained anglesums which necessarily adjust during repacking.
+A key observation is that while manipulating circle packings, there are some things you control, but the packing pushes back - there is a mixture of flexibility and rigidity.
 Here are some things to think about: Can you prescribe boundary angle sums arbitrarily?
 Can you generate some problem situations?
-What happens if you prescribe all but one of the boundary angle sums?
-In this case, can you compute that remaining one?
+Suppose you prescribe all but one of the boundary angle sums; can you compute the remaining one?
 Can you prescribe angles to get the region to overlap itself?
 Some of these issues will come up in Exercise 6.5.